 I spend a lot of time in front of the computer…and I mean a lot.
 Half of the week, I’m in the city for work.
-The other half, I’m at home.
+The other half, I’m sitting in my work from home office.
 Don’t be giggling and thinking, “You mean you’re sitting on your couch eatin’ bonbons with the phone in your hand, right.”
 Ummmm, wrong.
 Couldn’t be further from the truth.

-It all started with a chesterfield sofa, Franco Albini ottoman, a wedding blanket (which I’m selling over on Chairish), and some indigo fabric…that look didn’t last long.
+It all started with a chesterfield sofa, Franco Albini ottoman, a wedding blanket, and some indigo fabric…that look didn’t last long.
 If I’ve said it once, I’ve said it a thousand times — boho does not work in my home.
 I think some people can make bohemian decor look absolutely dreamy.
 But when I try my hand at boho, it screams, “Dirty college frat house that has bed bugs.”
 Case in point.